dhruvnandakumar/tennis/README.md

 ## 3 Instructions

-Place the download in this repository in the root folder, and follow along with the continuois_control.ipynb Jupyter Notebook.
+Place the download in this repository in the root folder, and follow along with the tennis.ipynb Jupyter Notebook.